 FeatureCaptionXPremiere Pro

-Free monthly caption quota (no extra CC cost)Key difference
+Free to start (no extra CC cost)Key difference

 Caption-first product focus